 By 2021-22, NCCU will reduce by 50% the achievement gap in undergraduate degree efficiency between low-income and non-low income students.

-From North Carolina Central University: As noted above, the number of students earning degrees at NCCU has increased overall; however, given the fact that nearly 65 percent of NCCU students receive Pell Grants, the university is looking at ways to ensure that students who are from low-income backgrounds earn degrees at a rate that is on par with the overall student population.
+From North Carolina Central University: As noted above, the number of students earning degrees at NCCU has increased overall; however, given the fact that nearly 56.4% of NCCU students receive Pell Grants, the university is looking at ways to ensure that students who are from low-income backgrounds earn degrees at a rate that is on par with the overall student population.
 NCCU has a number of support programs and initiatives targeting these students, such as the Aspiring Eagles Academy for low-income, first-generation students.
 This program includes leadership training, a living-learning community, cultural enrichment, study and travel abroad, intrusive academic counseling, and focused academic support.
 Additionally, the university utilizes the Men’s Achievement Center, which supports the success of male students from communities of color.
 This center strives to deliver academic, social, and personal support via the use of research, theory, co-curricular development, and experiential learning.
 Additionally, programs offered through the Division of Student Affairs include the Annie Day Scholars Program, which is a living-learning community that strengthens female students with mentoring and professional development.
 NCCU offers the Cheatham-White Merit Scholarship Program, a fully-funded merit-based scholarship program created in 2017 by the N.C.
 General Assembly for first-time freshman at NCCU and N.C.
 A&T State University.

 By fall 2021, NCCU will enroll 3,933 low-income students, a 6.2% increase over 2015 levels (231 additional low-income students over a base of 3,702).